benvarela/citation_counter/README.md

 | Retracted | N/A | N/A | ```retracted_openalex``` | N/A |

 ### Source code
-Scimago data is accessed through an Pandas Dataframe updated yearly on the following https://github.com/Michael-E-Rose/SCImagoJournalRankIndicators?tab=readme-ov-file.
+Scimago data is accessed using a modified version of the following publically available GitHub https://github.com/Michael-E-Rose/SCImagoJournalRankIndicators.

 ### Notes
 * Author institutions is returned as a string ```"Institution1,type1,country1; Institution2..."```.
 Note the country and type institution is extractable in addition to the name of the institution